unnynet/unnynet-docs/eng/docs/data_editor/deploy.md

 If your game version (Unity->Player Settings->Version) is lower than any of 2 versions, the new data will not be downloaded.

 ### Min version to Launch Game
 This version usually used to let your players know about a new game update available.
-It's up to the developer to implement all the logic, UnnyNet will only return an error in Init Method.
-This is how you can check if the game version is outdated (after you init UnnyNet):
+It's up to the developer to implement all the logic, Balancy will only return an error in Init Method.
+This is how you can check if the game version is outdated (after you init Balancy):

 ```csharp fct_label="Unity"
 private bool IsVersionOutdated()